Anchalj2018/nlp_project/README.md

 ### 3. To train the LSTM model and understand the results

-1. Navigate to jupter notebook in `nlp_project/code/`  folder
+1. Navigate to jupyter notebook in `nlp_project/code/`  folder
 2. Execute `LSTM_selected_final.ipynb` notebook to understand the results

 It outputs the following files: